 Project Aim: To explore the physician and hospital qualities and characteristics that matter to people who have recently experienced one of three common types of health care: type 2 diabetes care, joint replacement surgery and maternity care.

-- Interpersonal and clinical qualities are important to people receiving diabetes, joint replacement, and maternity care, but how important depends on their health needs.
+- Interpersonal and clinical qualities were important to people receiving diabetes, joint replacement, and maternity care, but how important depended on their health needs.

-- Few people across the three groups are aware that quality varies or that price varies for doctors or for hospitals.
+- Few people across the three groups were aware that quality varies or that price varies for doctors or for hospitals.

 - More people across the three groups spent more time learning about the care they needed than about doctors or hospitals providing that care.

 - Few people across the three groups knew or tried to find out if a doctor or hospital had the clinical qualities that they think are important.

 - This study was one of the first to compare consumer perspectives on quality across different health conditions.

 As individuals and families pay a greater share of health care costs, many stakeholders are working to increase price and quality transparency to help individuals choose high value care.
 However, public reporting of price and quality information may not necessarily address consumers’ needs, sources are inconsistent in how they report such information, and experts disagree on how best to measure quality.
 The researchers employed a mixed methods design involving a literature review and expert interviews, focus groups, and a nationally representative internet survey to understand consumers’ valuation practices, information needs, and decision-making in three health care situations that affect large numbers of Americans, for which price and quality vary, and for which there is little representative research about consumer choice: (1) care during pregnancy and childbirth; (2) joint replacement; and (3) management of type 2 diabetes.
 The goal of this project was to inform policymaker and stakeholder actions to improve conditions for consumers to choose safe, effective and reasonably priced care.